Australian dollar rises, euro up after China says open for partial trade deal

 "Risk is looking reasonably better, but anyone who is trading the trade war knows that the impact of good news will be fading," said Jeremy Stretch, head of G10 FX strategy at CIBC Capital Markets.

-"I think it pays off to be skeptical in terms of expectations of something exceptional happening during the U.S.-China trade talks this week," Stretch said.
+"I think it pays off to be sceptical in terms of expectations of something exceptional happening during the U.S.-China trade talks this week," Stretch said.

 The biggest move in the foreign exchange market, however, was an early morning plunge in the Swedish crown, both against the euro and the dollar ,on concerns the U.S.-China conflict over trade and foreign policy was nowhere near a resolution and was increasingly damaging the global economy.